knpuniversity/symfony/knpu/3.3-di/autowiring-aliases.md

 php bin/console debug:container markdown.parser
 ```

-Interesting! this is actually an alias to `markdown.parser.max`.
+Interesting!
+This is actually an alias to `markdown.parser.max`.
 This service comes
 from `KnpMarkdownBundle`, and it ships with a few different markdown parsers.
 It
 then creates an alias from `markdown.parser` to whatever parser we configured as
 the default.